-Strategic planning models exist as blueprints that we can follow when tackling the process of creating a strategic plan.
+Strategic planning models provide that structure for the process of creating a strategic plan.

 In this article, we explain

 - What is a strategic planning model?

 - Strategic planning process models vs strategic frameworks

 - The OKRs (Objectives & Key Results) Strategic Planning Model

 - How to choose the right strategic planning model

 We've chosen a range of different strategic model examples, so finding one that suits you should be a breeze!
 We've also compiled this article into a PDF that you can download here.